mkunimoto/LEO-vetter/README.md

-# TESS-vetter
+# LEO-vetter
-Automated vetting for TESS planet candidates
+Automated vetting for transit signals in light curve data